Have you thought about moving abroad before? Maybe you’ve already tried living in a different country and feel like you want that expat feeling again.

 Trust us, we know that nagging feeling when the travel bug bites.
 That’s why we decided to move to Prague.
 And now we want to share with you why you should do the same and make the move to beautiful Prague!

 Reason #1: Great expat community

-If you’re looking to move abroad but are scared of getting home sick or lost in an unknown city then that’s the last thing you’ll have to worry about when moving to Prague.
-In the last decade or so, thousands of expats have made their way to Prague and called this medieval city their home.
-Students come for a semester abroad and expats come to teach English.
-They plan on staying for a year or two and end up becoming permanent residents after 5 years!
+Most people we’ve met plan on staying for a year or two and end up becoming permanent residents after 5 years!
 Some people also move here just because they’re looking for a change of scenery.
-This all results in the fact that Prague has turned into quite an expat hub here in central Europe.
+This all results in the fact that Prague has turned into quite the expat hub here in central Europe.
 YAY.
 That is just a small part of why living in Prague is so so special.

 Reason #2: Fairly easy to get visa

 This takes about 30-60 minutes and allows you to fully legally stay.
-All you need is an address of where you’re staying and to bring your driver’s license, passport, and insurance (if you have your European Health Insurance Card this is enough).
+All you need is an address of where you’re staying and to bring your driver’s license, passport, and insurance (if you have your European Health Insurance Card, this is enough).

 Working Holiday Visa

 If you’re from Canada, New Zealand, Korea, or certain other countries you can apply for a working holiday visa.
 The process is a bit longer (takes up to 6 months) than if you’re from the EU but if you follow the guidelines for the Working Holiday Visa for Czech Republic then there’s a fairly good chance your application will get approved.

 Once that’s done you have to go to an American embassy in a different country to apply and then you go can go back to the Czech Republic.
-It costs about 400$ (+ the cost of your trip) and allows you to stay for a year.
+It costs about $400 (+ the cost of your trip) and allows you to stay for a year.
 After that year you can re-apply for another year and so on.
 After five years you can apply for permanent residency.

-Reason #3: Lots to do
+Reason #3: Lots to do in the Czech Republic

 If you’re into historic wonders you can tour around one of the many attractions such as Charles Bridge, Prague Castle, Old Town Square, the John Lennon wall – you got it.
 Czech out this post(see what we did there) for more things to do in Prague:35 things to do in Prague.

-Reason #4: It’s cheap
+Reason #4: Prague cost of living is cheap

 We’re not lying to you.
 Prague, compared to other capitals around Europe, is CHEAP!
+Yup, you heard it… The Prague cost of living is cheap!

-If you like beer, this is the place to go!
-Buying beer in the store or at a pub is honestly a fraction of what you’d pay in North America or other western countries.
-Truthfully, it is quite a bit cheaper than US or Canada or even the UK.
-When you look at the wages you can get from teaching online or at a school or working for some big company like Amazon or Expedia you’ll come away with more money in your pocket at the end of the month than you would in other European countries.
-It’s not Thailand cheap but it’s a good temporary home while saving a bit of extra cash.
+When you look at the wages you can get from working online, teaching at a school, or working for some big company like Amazon or Expedia you’ll come away with more money in your pocket at the end of the month than you would in other European countries.
+It’s not cheap like in Asia but it’s a good temporary home while saving a bit of extra cash.
 Especially if you’re a Digital Nomad!

 Rent is cheap too